-Installation is not complete unless a safety relief valve is installed in the outlet manifold of the appliance or the hot water piping shortly downstream of the appliance.
+Installation is not complete unless a temperatire and pressure relief valve is installed in the outlet manifold of the appliance or the hot water piping shortly downstream of the appliance.

 Failure to maintain the flow through the appliance within the specified limits could result in erratic operation or premature failure.